 If you really need something sweet, try grabbing dark chocolate for the day and pair it with some fresh fruit for maximum antioxidant and energy boost.

 Bringing your own lunch to work is one of the best solutions to ensuring you will have a healthy, balanced lunch at work.
 Whether it is a frozen dinner or leftovers from the dinner of the night before, bringing your own lunch to work will guarantee you have a meal for the day and more importantly it is something you will enjoy.

 Do not feel pressured to not bring your lunch to work because your colleagues don’t.
 Be the trendsetter of making those healthy choices and watch how many people follow your lead.

 Related: 5 Healthy Snacks for the Office

-Now that you have a few ways you can eat healthier at work, we hope you start to implement them if you have not already done so.
+Now that you have a few ways you can eat healthier at work, we hope you start to implement them.
 The most important thing to do to ensure you stay on track with eating clean at work is doing what is best for you, first and foremost.
-It may not be easy but we have faith that future you will greatly appreciate you!

 If you have not found the time to jump in the conversations with us via our City Girl Savings Facebook group we highly encourage you to do so!
 We welcome all members of the community on Facebook, Twitter, and Instagram.
 Stay connected with us @citygirlsavings!